 After following the Test Kit Instructions, the veterinarian will send the completed test kit, including three (3) serial FFPE tissue sections or one (1) FFPE tissue block, to New River VDL for analysis at its clinical reference laboratory.

-Within approximately five (5) business days of test kit receipt, LymphoPro Feline Dx testing will be completed and a score will be generated that classifies the specimen as likely IBD, indeterminant, or SCL.
+Within approximately five (5) business days of test kit receipt, LymphoPro Feline Dx testing will be completed and a report will be generated that classifies the specimen as likely IBD, indeterminant, or SCL.

 New River VDL will email or fax the LymphoPro Feline Dx test results to the veterinarian.

-LymphoPro Feline Dx proteomic data are statistically analyzed with a validated algorithm to yield a numerical score, ranging from -10 to +10, that classifies the patient specimen as likely IBD, indeterminant, or SCL.
+LymphoPro Feline Dx proteomic data are statistically analyzed with a validated algorithm.
+The molecular profile of the patient specimen classifies a patient specimen as likely inflammatory bowel disease (IBD), indeterminant, or small cell lymphoma (SCL).
 Results are reported to the veterinarian via either email or fax, as specified by the veterinarian.
 Veterinarians can easily review and interpret the LymphoPro Feline Dx results and, in conjunction with histopathological data, clinical examinations, and other relevant findings, render a final diagnosis.